LisaHJung/O4B/README.md

         endpoint: 0.0.0.0:4318

 ```
--We set up the OTLP receiver to accept incoming telemetry data on two ports — 4317 for gRPC and 4318 for HTTP — so it can receive data from our app.
+- We set up the OTLP receiver to accept incoming telemetry data on two ports so it can receive data from our app.

 **Processors modify, filter, or enrich telemetry data before it gets exported**
 ```